eosforce/Documentation/docs/en-us/what_is_eosforce.md

-## Decentralized Budget System on The Chain
+## 5.3Decentralized Budget System on The Chain

 The decentralized Budget System on the chain of EOSC mainnet provides budget support to community contributors and developers that anyone can initiate a budget proposal and will be approved by the decentralized budget management committee.
 The long-term sustainable development of blockchain can be achieved.